JLam820/Poker-AI/README.md

 # Poker-AI
-A program to play Texas Holdem optimally
+A program that displays the current probablity of making different hand in Texas Holdem given the player's hole cards and current community cards